You’ve installed a new window air conditioner, but the build in cord doesn’t quite reach. You need an extension!

 - What are the different types of extension cords for air conditioners?
 (Learn what matters)

 - How do extension cords for air conditioners work?

 - What do you look for in the best extension cords for air conditioners?
-(These features can be safety-critical)
+(Crucial safety considerations)

 - And much more!